Breastfeeding is Hard Enough, Be Sure to Avoid These Breastfeeding Mistakes that can Quickly Affect Your Milk Supply!

 Giving A Relief Bottle At Night Or Skipping Night Time Feedings

-The only way to avoid that terrible outcome and still have daddy give a night time relief bottle is to pump the same amount of milk that baby is consuming at the same ?time he is taking the bottle – in the middle of the night!
-At that point you and dad are both up, so dad will be tired and less helpful to you the next day.
-Furthermore baby may become confused by artificial bottle nipples and flow differences which will only create more breastfeeding challenges.
+The only way to avoid that terrible outcome and still have daddy give a night time relief bottle is to pump the same amount of milk that baby is consuming at the same he is giving the bottle – in the middle of the night!
+At that point you and dad are both up, which completely negates the point!
+Then dad will just be tired and less helpful to you the next day!
+Furthermore, baby may become confused by artificial bottle nipples and flow differences which will only create more breastfeeding challenges.
 In short, if you and dad are both up in the night, it defeats the purpose of a relief bottle and may just confuse baby.

 Tips for nighttime feedings: